magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 - **Dread Born From Others.** A dread effect caused by supernatural influence lasts as long as the associated insanity or frightened condition would normally last before decreasing.

 #### 8. Insanity
-- A long-term condition that has specific effects on a character and their abilities.
+- **Insanity.** A long-term condition that has specific effects on a character and their abilities.
 	- Insanity does not in and of itself cause or worsen dread.
 Rather, insanity functions similar to a disease: it afflicts a character with a specific disadvantage that remains until the insanity is cured or the character recovers from it.
 - **Insanity Strength**.
 All insanities have a save DC that represents its strength.
 	- This save DC is equal to the save DC of the source of the insanity.